rails/rails/guides/source/testing.md

 end
 ```

-Now the test should pass, as we have not initialized the article in our test
+Now the test should pass, as the article in our test
-with a `title`, so the model validation will prevent the save.
-Let us verify by
-running the test again:
+has not been initialized with a `title`, so the model validation will prevent the save.
+This can be verified by running the test again:

 ```bash
 $ bin/rails test test/models/article_test.rb:6